Hochschild entropy and Categorical entropy: Introduction

 \subsection{Counterexamples via Mirror symmetry}

-In algebro-geometric viewpoint, it is natural to expect the categorial analogue of Gromov--Yomdin theorem.
-On the other hand, Thurston proved the existance of mapping classes of $\Sigma_g$ with positive topological entropy, trivially acting on the cohomology, hence in the Torelli subgroup of ${\rm MCG}(\Sigma_g)$ \cite{Thu}.
+In algebro-geometric viewpoint, it is natural to expect the categorical analogue of Gromov--Yomdin theorem.
+On the other hand, Thurston proved the existence of mapping classes of $\Sigma_g$ with positive topological entropy, trivially acting on the cohomology, hence in the Torelli subgroup of ${\rm MCG}(\Sigma_g)$ \cite{Thu}.
 Combining the above result by \cite{DHKK}, in symplecto-geometric viewpoint, we obtain an autoequivalence of $\D\mathrm{Fuk}(\Sigma_g)$ with positive categorical entropy, which is induced by a Torelli mapping class.
-We therefore expect the following. \begin{prob} Under the homological mirror symmetry, there exists a counterexample to Gromov--Yomdin type conjecture corresponding to the induced autoequivalence by a symplectic Torelli mapping class ? \end{prob} Actually, these kinds of problems are one of Fan's motivations to find a counterexample to the conjecture as in \cite[Section 1]{Fan}.
+We therefore expect the following. \begin{prob} \begin{enumerate} \item Does there exist a symplectic Torelli mapping class of positive categorical entropy for Calabi--Yau manifolds? \item Does a symplectic Torelli mapping class as in (i) give a counterexample to Gromov--Yomdin type conjecture via the homological mirror symmetry?

+\end{enumerate} \end{prob} These kinds of problems are one of Fan's motivations to find a counterexample to the conjecture as in \cite[Section 1]{Fan}.